Skip to main content

 Georgians with traumatic brain and spinal injuries deserve lives of independence and inclusion, lives rich with vision and possibilities.
 Trust Fund awards assist individuals with injuries in reaching these goals.

-Georgia Vocational Rehabilitation Agency
+Rehabilitation Agency

 How can we help?